-There’s a packed racing programme with 7 championship – all with huge grids.
+There’s a packed racing programme with 8 championships.

 Lotus Cup Europe

 Lotus Cup Europe, now in its Eleventh year, is the premier Lotus race championship in the World.
 It is approved by the FIA and enjoys similar status to prestigious series such as GP2 and DTM.
 The Championship has full European wide TV coverage and receives huge support from the Lotus community at events, with over 50,000 FaceBook fans.

 Race weekends include a minimum of 30 mins free practice, and this is followed by 30 minutes of qualifying.
 There are two half-hour races, with both standing and rolling starts employed.
 Some rounds see more practice and there are three races at Paul Ricard an Le Mans.

 Entries are split into four classes: V6 Cup – for the Exige V6 Cup and Evora GT4.
 2-Eleven – for the four-cylinder supercharged open-top 2-Eleven.
 Production – for normally aspirated Elises and Exiges.
 Lotus Open – for four-cylinder Exige Cup cars, Elises and the 340R.
 Championship points are scored according to class position, with bonus points added for the number of cars starting races in each class, therefore, drivers from all four classes have an equal chance of competing for the overall title.
 John Rasse won the 2015 championship whilst competing in the Production class while Jérémy Lourenco won the 2014 championship with a 2-Eleven.